Azriely/Rocket_Elevators_Media_Streamer/README.md

 # README

 ## Project Description
-This week our task is to implement various APIs to add more features to our Rocket Elevator website.
+This is the completed Foundations project for Rocket elevators.
+Included is a custom Ruby on Rails web application.

 #### Instructional Video
-This video gives a brief explanation of the process for using various APIs on our website.
+This video gives an overview of this weeks specific requirements that have been added to the project.
 Link: <em>https://youtu.be/GwItoYtCmFQ</em>

 ### Back Office Admin Logins